dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 #### Intermediate certificate

-A self-signed, intermediate certificate can now be created from the root certificate.
+An intermediate certificate can now be created from the root certificate.
 This isn't required for all use cases, but you might need to create many certificates or need to activate or disable groups of certificates.
 The `TextExtension` parameter is required to set the path length in the basic constraints of the certificate.

 The intermediate certificate can then be added to the trusted intermediate certificate in the Windows host system.